A family of measures on symmetric groups and the field with one element: Probabilistic characterization of positive measures and signed measures at

 \section{Probabilistic characterization of positive measures $|\omega_n|$ and signed measures $\omega_n$ at $z=1$}

-In this section we show there is an alternate description of the absolute probability measure $ |\omega_n|$ given as the output of a probabilistic sampling method.
-Additionally we give a sampling description to draw random signed elements of the signed measure $ \omega_n$.\\
+In this section we show there is an description of the absolute probability measure $ |\omega_n|$ as the output of a probabilistic sampling method.
+Additionally we give a probabilistic sampling method to draw random elements of the signed measure $ \omega_n$.\\

 {\bf Random power of $n$-cycle distribution.} \begin{enumerate} \item Draw an $n$-cycle $g$ from $S_n$ uniformly, with probability $\frac{1}{(n-1)!}$ for each $n$-cycle.

 \item Draw an integer $ 1\le j \le n$ uniformly with probability $\frac{1}{n}$, independently of the draw of $g$.